openconfig/reference/rpc/gnmi/gnmi-specification.md

 ### 2.2.2 Paths

 Paths are represented according to [gNMI Path Conventions](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-path-conventions.md), a simplified form of XPATH.
-Rather than utilising a single string to represent the path - with the `/` character separating each element of the path, the path is represented by an ordered list of strings, starting at the root node, and ending at the most specific path element.
+Rather than utilising a single string to represent the path - with the `/` character separating each element of the path, the path is represented by an ordered list of `PathElem` messages, starting at the root node, and ending at the most specific path element.
+Each `PathElem` message contains the name of the node within the data tree, along with any associated keys/attributes that may be required for it.
+Keys are contained within a `map<string, string>` where the key of the map is the name of the key element, and the value is the key's value encoded as a string.

 A path is represented by the `Path` message with the following fields:

-*   `element` -- a set of path elements, encoded as strings (see examples below).
-*   `origin` - field which MAY be used to disambiguate the path if necessary.
+*   `origin` - a field which MAY be used to disambiguate the path if necessary.
 For example, the origin may be used to indicate which organization defined the schema to which the path belongs.
+*   `elem` - an array of `PathElem` messages, each containing the name of the element, and any associated keys.

 Each `Path` element should correspond to a node in the data tree.
 For example, the path `/a/b/c/d` is encoded as:

 ```
 path: <
+  elem: <
-  element: "a"
+    name: "a"
+  >
+  elem: <
-  element: "b"
+    name: "b"
+  >
+  elem: <
-  element: "c"
+    name: "c"
+  >
+  elem: <
-  element: "d"
+    name: "d"
+  >
 >
 ```